HEKEH/JumpFree/README.md

-# jump-anywhere README
+# jump-free README

-This is the README for your extension "jump-anywhere".
+This is the README for your extension "jump-free".
 After writing up a brief description, we recommend including the following sections.

 ## Features